jorisvink/gospel/README.md

 # Building

-You need to have weechat and libkyrka installed on your system.
+You need to have weechat and libkyrka installed on your system, the build also depends on pkg-config.

-The CFLAGS must contain the correct linking libs for libkyrka.

 On MacOS set LIBKYRKA to the dist-build path for your libkyrka build.

 ```
-$ export LDFLAGS="-lkyrka -lsodium"
 $ make
 ```